nareshk-gs/pitch-demo/PITCHME.md

 ## How WIRE MOCK?

-- Not Gradle
+- Not Gradle     |
 - Not Spring     |
 - Not javascript |
 - Not java (?)   |
-- a jar and a bunch of JSONs |
+- But a jar and a bunch of JSONs |

 #HSLIDE